develop-me/bootcamp--week-07-08--laravel/challenges/04-tdd/README.md

 ! ) # ( . * % & > < @ a b c d e f g h i j k l m n o
 ```

+Remember, the key to TDD is to get it to work one bit at a time.
+Don't try and solve the whole problem in one go, just get it working for a single part and then build towards the solution.

 Your *final* test should look like this:

 ```php